-The Coronavirus pandemic has sent economies all over the world in the doldrums.
+The pandemic crisis has sent economies all over the world in the doldrums.
 As per the UN, India’s GDP growth for 2020 has been projected at a worrisome 1.2%.
 While almost all businesses across sectors are being hit in some way or the other, it is the MSMEs which require the most attention.

 What are MSMEs?